JPTS2/SAD2XS/docs/sad-behaviour.md

 source, not from MAD-NG) all implement the paper's other formula and agree with each other.
 This looks like one shared implementation choice, traceable to PTC's own actual Fortran source, reproduced repeatedly rather than independent confirmation.
-Full comparison (including the live PTC numbers) in `dev/sad_f1/derivation/PHYSICS_INTERPRETATION.md`; outreach draft in `dev/sad_f1/derivation/QUESTION_FOR_XSUITE_MADNG.md` (not yet sent).
-This is not a SAD2XS bug to work around.
+This is not a SAD2XS bug to work around — it is a genuine upstream formalism question, not yet raised with the Xsuite/MAD-NG maintainers.

 Locked in by `test_bend_fringe_import_off_momentum_residual_is_bounded` and its corrector equivalent (`tests/conversion/elements/test_bend.py`,